openaps/docs/docs/docs/Resources/Edison-Flashing/mac-flash.md

 ![Log rotation examples](../../Images/Edison/log_rotation.png)

 **Congratulations you have successfully flashed your edison and configured some basic settings.
 Time to move onto OpenAPS install**

-### 2. Installing the looping script (openaps-setup.sh)

-You'll now want to move on to the [rest of the install instuctions](http://openaps.readthedocs.io/en/latest/docs/Build%20Your%20Rig/OpenAPS-install.html).

-### 3. Personalising your closed loop

-Remember to personalize your settings after you finish installing OpenAPS!